sambarba99/spare-time-projects/python/#artificial_intelligence_machine_learning/pytorch_model_plotter/README.md

-Script to plot a PyTorch model as a Graphviz graph
+Script for plotting PyTorch models as Graphviz graphs

 Example uses: